InventiStudio/vuex-mutations/README.md

 <a name="module_Mutations.addOrUpdate"></a>

 ### Mutations.addOrUpdate(path, options) ⇒ <code>Mutation(state, element)</code>
-It creates mutation that update element of array if found.
+It creates mutation that updates element of array if found.
 It adds it if not.

 **Kind**: static method of [<code>Mutations</code>](#module_Mutations)